Morpho-lang/morpho-zeromq/README.md

     echo PACKAGEPATH >> ~/.morphopackages
     where PACKAGEPATH is the location of the git repository.

-You need to compile the extension, which you can do by cd'ing to the /src folder and typing
+You need to compile the extension, which you can do by cd'ing to the repository's base folder and typing

+    mkdir build
+    cd build
+    cmake -DCMAKE_BUILD_TYPE=Release ..
     make install

-The package can be loaded into morpho using the `import` keyword.
+The package can then be loaded into morpho using the `import` keyword.

     import zeromq